dstackai/dstack/docs/docs/concepts/services.md

 # Services

-Services make it very easy to deploy any kind of model or application as public, secure, and scalable endpoints.
+Services make it easy to deploy models and web applications as public, secure, and scalable endpoints.
+They provisioned behind a [gateway](gateways.md) that automatically provides an HTTPS domain, handles authentication, distributes load, and performs auto-scaling.

 ??? info "Gateways"
     If you're using the open-source server, you must set up a [gateway](gateways.md) before you can run a service.